Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/unified_ide_project.md

       * `in.dat` provides the input values to be processed by the kernel.
       * `out.golden.dat` provides known output results to use for comparing the output of the dct function against.

 Writing a good testbench can greatly increase your productivity because C functions execute in orders of magnitude faster than RTL simulations.
 Using C to develop and validate the algorithm before synthesis is much faster than developing and debugging RTL code.
-For more information, refer to [Writing a Testbench](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Writing-a-Test-Bench).
+For more information, refer to [*Writing a Testbench*](https://docs.xilinx.com/access/sources/dita/topic?Doc_Version=2023.2%20English&url=ug1399-vitis-hls&resourceid=sav1584759936384).

 10. Click **Next** to open the the *Select Part* page to select the default part and click **Next** to open the *Settings* page.

-11. On the *Settings* page select the `Vitis Kernel Flow`, but do not enable the check box to `Run Additional Packing Step to create .xo output` as this is something you will do later in the tutorial.

-12. Under the Clock settings specify `8ns` for the Period, and `12%` for the Uncertainty to override the default values.
+11. On the *Settings* page, under `clock` specify `8ns` for the period, and `12%` for the `clock_uncertainty` to override the default values.
 The default clock uncertainty, when it is not specified, is 27% of the clock period.
-For more information, refer to [Specifying the Clock Frequency](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Specifying-the-Clock-Frequency)
+For more information, refer to [Specifying the Clock Frequency](https://docs.xilinx.com/access/sources/dita/topic?Doc_Version=2023.2%20English&url=ug1399-vitis-hls&resourceid=ycw1585572210561)

+12. Select the `Vitis Kernel Flow Target`, and specify `Generate a Vitis XO` for the `package.output.format`.

 13. Click **Next** to open the *Summary* page.
 Review the *Summary* page and click **Finish** to create the defined HLS component.

-The HLS component is created and opened as shownin the figure below.
+The HLS component is created and opened as shown in the figure below.

  ![HLS Component](./images/unified-hls-component4.png)

  In the Vitis Components Explorer you can see the `dct` component created, with the `vitis-comp.json` file opened in the center editor.
 You can see the `hls-config.cfg` file which is where the build directives will be placed to control the simulation and synthesis process.
 You can also see the Sources folder and the Test Bench files that were added as the component was created.

-The Flow Navigator displays the dct component as the active component, and shows the flow for designing the HLS component including C Simulation, C Synthesis, C/RTL Co-simuation, and Implementation.
-You will walk through each of these steps in the following sections.
+The Flow Navigator displays the `dct` component as the active component, and shows the flow for designing the HLS component including C Simulation, C Synthesis, C/RTL Co-simuation, Package, and Implementation.
+You will walk through some of these steps in the following sections.

 ## Conclusion